PHOTOGRAPHY | TRAVEL

 Bali is magical.
 As probably the most famous island in Indonesia, Bali blends spectacular mountain scenery and beautiful sandy white beaches with warm and friendly people, a vibrant culture and filled with over 1000 temples.
 It is no wonder the island is often called ‘The Island of the Gods’.

 Tallinn Old Town is one of the best preserved Hanseatic town centres in the world, and one of the oldest cities on the Baltic Sea.
 At the historical and medieval heart of the city is the hill of Toompea, covered in cobbled streets and filled with medieval limestone houses and alleyways.
 The best way to explore Tallinn was to get lost, finding myself drifting through centuries of history.

 Budapest is one of my favourite cities in Eastern Europe.
 The Hungarian capital is in fact two cities, Buda and Pest, divided by the Danube river.
-The best way to enjoy the city is a walk along the Danube, with views of Castle Hill, Fisherman’s Bastion, and home to the parliament of Hungary: The Parliament building, one of the most iconic neo-gothic buildings in all of Europe.
+The best way to enjoy the city is a walk along the Danube, with views of Castle Hill, Fisherman’s Bastion, and home to the parliament of Hungary.

 Plovdiv is Europe’s oldest continuously inhabited city and it is best loved for its enchanting old town, packed with cobbled streets and colourful 19th-century mansions.
 Plovdiv has a fair number of well-preserved Roman ruins, the most important of which is the Roman amphi theatre, built in the saddle between two hills overlooking the ancient city.